What’s in a name? … The Gallows.

 Adeline recollects that “the Gallows Inn was below the canal.”

 At Gallows Inn, on the north side of the Nottingham Road, was sited the Horse and Groom Inn — also known in the early part of the century as the Horse and Jockey.
+In 1871 this was 35 Nottingham Road.

 In 1852 Edwin Riley, eldest surviving child of Bath Street butcher Thomas and Hannah (nee Walker) was landlord this inn.